-Also called the pituitary gland, it is the gland of the endocrine system that secretes hormones directly into the bloodstream.
+Also called the pituitary gland is the endocrine system gland that secretes hormones directly into the bloodstream.

-The term pituitary comes from the Greek hipo (below) and fisis (to grow) refers to the position in which the gland is located with respect to the brain.
+The term pituitary comes from the Greek hypo (below), and fists (to grow) refer to the gland’s position concerning the brain.

-The pituitary gland is also called the ” master gland ” because its hormones regulate other important endocrine glands, including the adrenal, thyroid, and reproductive glands (eg, ovaries and testes).
+The pituitary gland is called the ” master gland ” because its hormones regulate other important endocrine glands, including the adrenal, thyroid, and reproductive glands (e.g., ovaries and testes).

-At the same time, the pituitary gland also releases a ton of hormones that circulate through our system and help maintain our internal homeostasis and in some cases have direct regulatory effects on important tissues, such as those of the musculoskeletal system.
+At the same time, the pituitary gland also releases a ton of hormones that circulate through our system and help maintain our internal homeostasis.
+In some cases, it has direct regulatory effects on essential issues, such as the musculoskeletal system.

-The pituitary gland is located approximately in the center of the human skull, it rests under the hypothalamus of the brain and behind the bridge of our noses.
+The pituitary gland is located approximately in the center of the human skull; it rests under the brain’s hypothalamus and behind the bridge of our noses.

-Its configuration really makes sense, in light of the role of the hypothalamus with respect to the activity of the pituitary gland.
+Its configuration makes sense in light of the hypothalamus’s role concerning the pituitary gland activity.

-This is possible thanks to the nerve fibers that span these two structures and allow easy communication.
+This is possible thanks to the nerve fibers that span these two structures and allow accessible communication.

-Similarly, a thin vascular connection that is forged within the pituitary stalk, or infundibulum, facilitates control of the hypothalamus.
+Similarly, a thin vascular connection forged within the pituitary stalk, or infundibulum, facilitates control of the hypothalamus.

 In addition, the pituitary gland itself is supplied by branches outside the internal carotid artery.